antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** use issue tracking

-These guidelines have no preference on the wide range of issue trackers that are available.
-The type of issue tracker you choose will depend on the audience of the API, the number and range of people contributing to the API and the complexity of the issues that will need to handled.
+These guidelines have no preference on how issues are managed, or the system used to do so.
+The type of issue tracker you choose will depend on the audience of the API, the number and range of people contributing to the API and the complexity of the issues that will need to be handled.

-For small projects released to the public tools like the GitHub or BitBucket issue trackers offer good accessibility for users and contributors and are free to use.
+For small projects released to the public, issue tracked provided by GitHub or BitBucket offer good accessibility for users and contributors and are free to use.
 However they lack more complex features such as assignments, custom issue states and associations.

 For larger projects or those focused on an internal or NERC audience, it is recommended you use Jira, of which NERC has an instance provided by CEH.
 An added benefit of using this system is integration with other services such as Stash.